 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
 N/A Additional Information: No color use found.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Used Adobe Acrobat XI and Colour Contrast Analyzer to check the headers, text, and simple images on pages 9-15.
-All headers and text pass but the simple images on pages 11, 12, and 14 do not pass.
+Pass Additional Information: Used Adobe Acrobat XI and Colour Contrast Analyzer to check the headers, text, and simple images.
+All headers and text passed the color contrast requirements.
+However, many simple images do not pass the color contrast requirements.
+When simple images contain red or green text they do not pass (see page 37 for example).
+Checked pages 15-37.

 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass

-Additional Information: Used Adobe Acrobat XI and Colour Contrast Analyzer to check the headers and all headers pass the color contrast requirements.
-Checked pages 9-15.
+Pass Additional Information: Used Adobe Acrobat XI and Colour Contrast Analyzer to check the headers and all headers pass the color contrast requirements.
+Checked pages 15-37.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
 Pass Additional Information: Used Adobe Acrobat XI and Colour Contrast Analyzer to check the text and all text pass the color contrast requirements.
-Checked pages 9-15.
+Checked pages 15-37.
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-Fail Additional Information: Used Adobe Acrobat XI and Colour Contrast Analyzer to check the simple images and the simple images on pages 11, 12, and 14 do not pass the color contrast requirements.
-Checked pages 9-15.
+Fail Additional Information: Used Adobe Acrobat XI and Colour Contrast Analyzer to check the simple images and many simple images do not pass the color contrast requirements.
+When simple images contain red or green text they do not pass (see page 37 for example).
+Checked pages 15-37.